ruixingw/parmhess/tsubasa.rst

 Keywords:

 1. :code:`g09rt`:  The command to run Gaussian 09 for (opt, freq).
-Here, running "myg09boon test.com" should yield "test.log" in the same folder.
+You may use script to submit the job, but to ensure running "myg09boon test.com" should yield "test.log" in the same folder.

 2. :code:`g09a2rt`:  The command to run Gaussian 09 for resp (to avoid G09 B01 bug).
 Here, running "myg09a2boon test.com" should yield "test.log" in the same folder.
-If you only have Gaussian 09 Rev.B01, please use :code:`--stopafter resp`, and then check `a bug of Revision B.01`_ (search "Gaussian 09 fix" in this page) to apply a fixing script to the Gaussian output.
-After fixing the output, it can be provided to **Tsubasa** by :code:`--startfrom antechamber`.
+If you only have Gaussian 09 Rev.B01, please use :code:`--stopafter resp`, and then check :doc:`Gaussian 09 Bug<installation>` to apply a fixing script.
+After fixing the output, it can be provided to **Tsubasa** by :code:`--startfrom antechamber` (File name should be same).

-3. :code:`antechamber`:  command to run antechamber.
+3. :code:`antechamber`:  The command to run antechamber.
 Charge type may be modified.
 For large molecule(>100 atoms), "-pl 30" may be added (see :code:`antechamber -h` for details).

 4. :code:`clean`: this command will be run at the end of all steps for clean purpose (delete redundant files).

 5. :code:`opthead`, :code:`opttail`, :code:`freqhead`, :code:`resphead`, :code:`resptail`, :code:`mmhead`: Keywords that are used to run Gaussian.
-The content of :code:`.gau` file will be pasted between :code:`head` and :code:`tail` section.
+The content of :code:`.gau` file will be inserted between :code:`head` and :code:`tail` section.
 You may change them in your own need.
-Normally, keywords in :code:`freqhead` and :code:`mmhead` should not be changed.
+Normally, keywords in :code:`mmhead` should not be changed.

-.. _`a bug of Revision B.01` : http://ambermd.org/bugfixesat.html